NIEHS/intro-to-cytoscape/_episodes/01-introduction.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How do I use Cytoscape?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Learn how to open Cytoscape."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "This is a key point."
 ---
-FIXME
+Introduction will go here.

 {% include links.md %}